Celayix Home » The Impact of Overworking Employees: How to Avoid It

 Increased Turnover

-Employees may not be fully aware of why they’re feeling unhappy at work, but they are sure to start looking for a new job.
-Many businesses are currently offering more flexible hours and appealing work cultures to attract new talent.
 The chances of losing staff are higher than ever when they’re overworked.
 An ‘overwork culture’ is not only counterproductive, but it could also be costly.
 Turnover is expensive regardless of the type of position an employee holds.

-Avoid Overworking Employees
+How to Avoid Overworking Employees

 Set Realistic Expectations

-Without realizing it, employers sometimes don’t ensure employees understand our expectations for the project before sending them off to complete a task.
 Due to misinformation, employees will fail to do what’s expected of them and then may have to do extra work to make up for it as the result.
 This is one of the ways managers sometimes unknowingly overwork their employees.
 Before sending your employees to work on a project, ensure that your employees fully understand what’s needed of them.

-Encourage a Healthy Work-Life Balance
+Encourage a Healthy Work-Life Balancework life balance

 An unhealthy work-life balance can significantly affect the overall well-being of your employees.
 In a study by Statista, 72% of respondents consider work-life balance as a crucial job selection factor.
+Encourage your employees to use vacation days, or maybe offer additional wellness days.
+Ensure employees are taking their breaks as needed.

 Build a Care Culture